bpf-endeavor/bpf-app-offload-measurement/docs/measurement_plan.md

         + The PERCPU ARRAYs are not safe anymore if in SK_SKB
             + Benchmark by adding a spin-lock to protect the access
 - Tail call and moving state from one function to another (BMC did it)
+- How hard is it to parse HTTP/1.1
+- How hard is it to parse HTTP/2
+- How hard is it to parse json (some restrictions)

 -- vim: et ts=4 sw=4 spell